quicwg/base-drafts/draft-ietf-quic-transport.md

 The IPv6 flow label SHOULD be a pseudo-random function of the source and destination addresses, source and destination UDP ports, and the destination CID.
-The flow label generation MUST be designed to minimize the chances of collision with a previously used flow label, as this would enable linkability of multiple paths (see {{migration-linkability}}).
+The flow label generation MUST be designed to minimize the chances of linkability with a previously used flow label, as this would enable correlating activity on multiple paths of multiple paths (see {{migration-linkability}}).

 A possible implementation is to compute the flow label as a one way